 .webp)

 A functional kitchen layout is built around four main zones: storage, preparation, cooking, and cleaning.
-Mapping these areas helps reduce movement, streamline workflow, and make daily cooking more intuitive.
+Mapping these areas reduces unnecessary movement, streamlines workflow, and makes daily cooking more intuitive.

 Optimize Kitchen Storage and the Pantry